John Lloyd Stephens: Early life

-Stephens embarked on a journey through Europe in 1834, and went on to Egypt and the Levant, returning home in 1836.
+Stephens embarked on a journey through Europe in 1834 and went on to Egypt and the Levant, returning home in 1836.
 He later wrote several popular books about his travels and explorations.

-In 1841, Stephens was elected to the American Philosophical Society.

 Politics

-He was recommended for the post of Minister to the Netherlands in 1837, but Martin Van Buren nominated Harmanus Bleecker, who served until 1842.
+He was recommended for the post of Minister to the Netherlands in 1837, but President Martin Van Buren nominated Harmanus Bleecker, who served until 1842.
 In 1846 Stephens was a delegate to the state constitutional convention, where he was responsible for the introduction and adoption of a conciliation court (small claims court).